kubernetes/website/content/en/docs/setup/production-environment/_index.md

 See [Backing up an etcd cluster](/docs/tasks/administer-cluster/configure-upgrade-etcd/#backing-up-an-etcd-cluster) for information on making an etcd backup plan.

-### Production worker nodes
+### Production nodes

 Production-quality workloads need to be resilient and anything they rely on needs to be resilient (such as CoreDNS).
-Whether you manage your own control plane or have a cloud provider do it for you, you still need to consider how you want to manage your worker nodes (also referred to simply as *nodes*).
+Whether you manage your own control plane or have a cloud provider do it for you, you still need to consider how you want to manage your nodes (also referred to simply as *nodes*).

 - *Configure nodes*: Nodes can be physical or virtual machines.
 If you want to